Says Rajouri attack case handed over to NIA;

 The Home Minister said yesterday, the Centre handed

-over the Rajouri killing case to National Investigation
+over the Rajouri killing case to Investigation

 Agency (NIA).
 “Jammu police will work jointly with the